| Every

 those whose job is closest to the one you are going on is up

+front.
 4. Always sell

 yourself first on the products and services you are selling.